The parties to this Contract are:

 LINEN AND SERVICES

-There are no additional charges for linen, electricity, heating, gas and water services.
+Apart from mid-week change requests, there are no additional charges for linen, electricity, heating, gas and water services.

 The Owner accepts no liability for any accident, damage, loss, injury, expense or inconvenience that may be suffered, incurred, arrived out of, or in any way connected with, the rental.